Akihabara Travel Guide | The Center of Pop Culture and Electronics - GTN MAGAZINE

 Akihabara Radio Kaikan exterior

-Akihabara Radio Kaikan is world-famous as a sacred site for anime, manga, and gaming merchandise.
-From basement level to the 10th floor, each floor hosts a different specialty store.
+Akihabara Radio Kaikan is world-famous as a destination for anime, manga, and video game merchandise.
+The building houses a variety of specialty stores across its eleven floors, from the basement level to the 10th floor.

 Maid Café Experience